tddstud10/tddstud10/README.md

+﻿Test Driven Development Studio - An environment for practicing Kent Beck style Test Driven Development.
+Copyright (C) 2015  Partho P. Das

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

-﻿# Mission
+# Mission
-  - Environment for promoting Kent Beck style TDD [F.I.R.S.T.
+  - Environment for practicing Kent Beck style TDD [F.I.R.S.T.
 Unit Tests, fast builds, No Mocks, Hexagonal architecture]
+  - Make TDD a joy!

 # Principles
-  - Fully open source [TBD - similar to the Gallio license]
+  - Fully open source development
   - One click setup, then continous streaming delivery
-  - Host agnostic [VS or MonoDevelop, not tied to .NET/Windows]
+  - Host agnostic [VS/MonoDevelop/Sublime/etc. & Windows/Linux/Mac]
   - Framework agnostic [xUnit.NET, JUnit, RSpec, not tied to .NET/Windows]
-  - Does not replace the awesome nCrunch.NET [Features that dont require the above attributes]
+  - Does not attempt to replace the awesome nCrunch, but meet/beat it w.r.t. snappiness & stability
-    - Meet or beat nCrunch w.r.t. snappiness & stability [not necessarily w.r.t. the feature set]
   - Not just unit tests - but a collection of facilities that makes TDD a joy! e.g. TODO list, hotspot analysis, etc.

+# Features that currently work
+  - Run build/test cycle on every change to any file under the solution folder
+  - Incremental - i.e. build/test happen only for projects that have changed
+  - Show code coverage indicators next to each line [green => tests covering it have all passed, red => otherwise]
+  - nCrunch style status indicator at the bottom-right in VS Status Bar.

 # Roadmap
   - ☑ v0.1 - dogfood